 As the Koskys go into these unreached villages they initially meet with the chief and the headmen and determine if they are sincerely open to allowing the team to share about a living/loving God (as their basic religious belief is to worship and sacrifice to the spirits of their dead ancestors).
 The Koskys typically start their meetings (held in a mud hut with a grass roof and dung floor) after sunset and continue through the night until sunrise.
 On a typical night 30-100 Xhosa villagers commit their lives to Jesus.
 But as a mission, the Great Commission is not just to make converts, but to make disciples of all nations.
 We are committed to discipling these new converts into maturity in Christ.
 The Koskys do this by leaving one or more of the Xhosa apostolic team members in the newly reached village to disciple the new converts; or they may take one or more of the new converts with them to be discipled by our Xhosa Christian leaders.
 Churches seem to start up everywhere and the demand for discipleship is overwhelming.
 As previously mentioned, the Koskys started a Xhosa Bible College in 2000 to help in the training of Bible based leaders.

-Having lived and ministered in Africa for approximately 30 years the Koskys now help to direct Transkei Victory Christian Ministries, the ministry to the rural tribal Xhosa villages.
+Having lived and ministered in Africa for over 30 years the Koskys now help to direct Transkei Victory Christian Ministries, the ministry to the rural tribal Xhosa villages.
 The Transkei is 80% women, as the men are shipped to the white factories and mines of South Africa, to work underground.
 These men hope that someday they will have saved enough money to buy a wife.
 Once they begin to earn money in the townships (black ghettos) however, they are reluctant to return to the village lifestyle.
 27 years ago the Koskys extended their ministry to reach these men who live in the city townships (shack towns).
 Kelly is also the director of African New Life Ministries, which is focused on the Xhosa people living in the townships (ghettos) and whom are more western in their lifestyle, but yet have suffered greatly under Apartheid.